-Other Settlements - Object

-Number of Comments 4
+Other Settlements - Object Number of Comments 4

-Summary of Comments

 The allocation of land to the west of Tower Hill/Two Mile Ash (at the end of Salisbury Road between Butlers Cottage and Stone Cottage), Horsham as infill for 4 dwellings.
 Objection to the removal of secondary settlement status for Tower Hill.